virtiz/Arch/README.md

-# Automated Arch Install for Basic barebones install
+# Automated Arch Install for vanilla Arch
+#This was for testing and not recommended to be used

 #prompts: device name,root size, swap size, username, root password, user password
 #Packages installed: yay,NetworkManager,openssh,sudo